Once the warmer weather starts, the poultry mite can become a real problem for your flock.

 Their biological name is 'Dermanyssus Gallinae' but they're more commonly known as "red chicken mites" or the "red poultry mite".

-This is a very enlarged image of what they look like - in reality they're microscopic.
+This is a massively enlarged image of what they look like.
+In reality they're microscopic, like tiny, moving, red dots.

 Mites are tiny.
 You may not even know you've got them.
 So, how can you tell?